 The recipe comes from Darina’s Allen’s cookbook, Ballymaloe Cookery Course, and I use it here with her permission.

 She makes her own home-made tomato puree and puff pastry.
-I cheat and use bought.
+I use home-made shortcrust or sometimes cheat and use bought puff and ready-made tomato puree.
 It’s still a fantastic dish.

 Beef and Pigeon Pie